 - How do I add money to my print card?

-Students are allotted $5 of printing credit each semester, but it is NOT automatically added to your account.
-To receive this you must go to the front desk at Printing Services and sign the book before the last day of that semester.
-This applies to all students except first semester freshmen, who will already have $5 on their account.
+Students are allotted $5 of printing credit each semester.
+However, it is NOT automatically added to your account.
+To receive this, you must go to the front desk at Printing Services and sign the book before the last day of that semester.
+This applies to all students except first semester freshmen.
+First semester freshmen will already have $5 on their account.
 You can add money to your account any time at Printing Services (cash, personal check or credit/debit card only; it cannot be student-charged) or at the machines located in the café and library.

 - Can I charge printing to my term bill or credit card?

-Printing cannot be charged to your term bill, and must be paid with cash, credit/debit card or personal check.
+Printing cannot be charged to your term bill.
+It must be paid with cash, credit/debit card or personal check.

 - How do I check my printing balance?